rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 order one or more such terms as the following: coats of arms, diagrams, facsims., forms, geneal. tables, maps, music, plans, ports. (use for single or group portraits), samples.
 5C2.2.
-Replace “ill.” with terms specifying particular types of illustrations if the particular types are the only illustrations in the publication.
+Replace "ill." with terms specifying particular types of illustrations if the particular types are the only illustrations in the publication.
 : maps
 : ports.
 (Woodburytypes)
 5C2.3.
-Precede terms specifying particular types of illustrations with “ill.” if the particular types are not the only illustrations in the publication.
+Precede terms specifying particular types of illustrations with "ill." if the particular types are not the only illustrations in the publication.
 : ill., maps, plans
 : ill. (wood engravings), maps (lithographs)
 5C3.
 Color illustrations
 5C3.1.
-Describe color illustrations as such using the abbreviation “col.” Treat illustrations printed with a tint block (e.g., chiaroscuro woodcuts, tinted lithographs) as color illustrations.
+Describe color illustrations as such using the abbreviation "col." Treat illustrations printed with a tint block (e.g., chiaroscuro woodcuts, tinted lithographs) as color illustrations.
 : col. ill.
 : ill., col. maps, ports. (some col.)
 : ill. (some col.), maps, plans
 : col. ill.
 (Baxter prints)
 5C3.2.
-Do not describe hand‐colored illustrations as “col.” unless there is evidence that the publication was issued with the hand coloring.
+Do not describe hand‐colored illustrations as "col." unless there is evidence that the publication was issued with the hand coloring.
 In case of doubt, consider any machine‐press publication with hand coloring to have been issued that way by the publisher.
 Always mention publisher‐issued hand